microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 Next, select **Scan** to get the most current VA results.
 This will take a few moments, while VA scans all the databases in your Azure SQL Database logical server.

+> Note: You might be wondering why you need to complete the scan again.
+When you configured ADS in Step 2, you set up periodic recurring scans.
+These scans take place every 7 days.
+By this definition, the first scan happened when you deployed the database.
+But since then, you have made several changes to the network and security, so to get an up-to-date report, you need to run the scan again.

 ![](../graphics/vascan.png)

 Your resulting view should be similar to below.

 ![](../graphics/vadashboard.png)

 Every security risk has a risk level (high, medium, or low) and additional information.
+The rules in place are based on benchmarks provided by the Center for Internet Security (you can read more about the CIS benchmark [here](https://www.cisecurity.org/benchmark/microsoft_sql_server/)).
 Select the security check **VA2065** to get a detailed view, similar to below.
 Review the status and other available information.

-> Note: If **VA2065** does not fail, you can perform a similar exercise below, depending on what failed tests do occur.
+> Note: If **VA2065** does not fail, you can perform a similar exercise below, depending on what failed security checks do occur.

 ![](../graphics/va20651.png)
 ![](../graphics/va20652.png)

 In this case, VA is suggesting that you configure a baseline of your server level firewall rules.
 Once you have a baseline, you can then monitor and assess any changes.

 Depending on the security check, there will be alternate views and recommendations.
 For this security check, you can select the **Approve as Baseline** button at the top of the details page.

-You can now re-scan your logical server to confirm that you are now passing **VA2065**.
+Now that a baseline is in place, this security check will fail in any future scans where the results are different from the baseline.
+Select **X** to exit the specific rule.

 ![](../graphics/vabaseline.png)

-You can then optionally complete another scan and confirm that VA2065 is now showing up as a **Passed** security check.
+You can then **optionally** complete another scan by selecting **Scan** and confirming that VA2065 is now showing up as a *Passed* security check.

 ![](../graphics/va20653.png)

+If you click into the passed security check above, you should be able to see the baseline you configured.
+If anything changes in the future, VA scans will pick it up and the security check will fail.

+To learn more about VA, refer to the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-vulnerability-assessment).

 **Step 5 - Advanced Threat Protection overview**

 Select the **X** in the top right corner of VA to get back to the ADS dashboard.
 Select the **Advanced Threat Protection** (ATP) box to drill in and review the results.
+ATP detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.

 ![](../graphics/adsdashboard3.png)

-Likely, you won't see any security alerts.
+Likely, you won't see any security alerts at this stage.
 In the next step, you will run a test that will trigger an alert, so you can review the results in ATP.

 **Step 6 - Testing ATP capabilities**

-As you saw in an earlier step, ATP can be used to identify and alert when the following things are suspected of occurring:
+ATP can be used to identify and alert when the following things are suspected of occurring:

 * SQL injection
 * SQL injection vulnerability